Optimizing Data Intensive Flows for Networks on Chips: Multi-source Uniform Data Fraction

+In the scenario that the data injection positions consist of a connected induced subgraph of $G$, we use $G_{L}$ to present it.

+Table \ref{tbl:induced_subfigures} illustrates two examples where the data injectors consist of connected induced subgraph of $G$.
+We propose a general algorithm framework to minimize the makespan and present a quantitative model analysis utilizing the flow matrix\cite{zhang2018optimizing}.
+This algorithm is an extension of the processor equivalence's application in daisy chain \cite{robertazzi1993processor}, which is named as \textbf{\textit{Equivalence Processor Scheduling Algorithm (EPSA)}}.

+In term of the time complexity : according to the proof of \cite{zhang2018optimizing} \cite{zhang2018thesis}, we know the speedup is:

+In addition, the time complexity of calculating the determinant is $O(r^{3})$ with Gaussian elimination or LU decomposition.
+The $r$ is the rank of matrix.
+The time complexity of calculating the flow matrix $A$ is $O(m*n)$.
+And the total time complexity is $O(r^{3} + m*n)$.
+Note that a critical step in the EPSA is to obtain the flow matrix given a graph.
+For example, connected subgraph \uppercase\expandafter{\romannumeral1} in Table \ref{tbl:induced_subfigures} (1,1)'s \textbf{\textit{flow matrix}} is :

-For example, there is 1 core with $0$ hop distance ($D_{0}$) from load site $L$.
-There are 2 cores with $1$ hop distance ($D_{1}$) from load site $L$.
-There are 3 cores with $2$ hops distance ($D_{2}$) from load site $L$, and so on.
+The first row in flow matrix describes the number of cores on each $D_{i}$. \begin{itemize} \item There are 4 cores with $0$ hop distance from the cluster. \item There are 8 cores with $1$ hop distance from the cluster. \item There are 12 cores with $2$ hop distance, and so on from the cluster. \end{itemize}

-The number of rows means the number of different type processor data fractions.
+Since each layer processor has the same data fraction, the size of the rows in the network yields the different data fractions.